 They are designed to identify soil that meets the hydric soil definition without further data collection.

-These indicators are listed in the “Field Indicators of Hydric Soils in the United States,” which was written by USDA National Resources Conservation Service soil survey staff.
+These indicators are listed in the “Field Indicators of Hydric Soils in the United States,” which was written by the USDA National Resources Conservation Service soil survey staff.

 This is the sole approved source document for hydric soil identification and delineation by the Natural Resources Conservation Service, US Army Corps of Engineers, Environmental Protection Agency, and US Fish and Wildlife Service.